SuperFluffy/DeerQMC-Fortran/README.md

 MIGRATION TO FORTRAN
 ====================
-The development of DeerQMC in Python has stopped, and the software is slowly being moved to Fortran 2008, with direct calls to `LAPACK`.
+The development of DeerQMC in Python has stopped, and the software is in the process of being migrated to Fortran 2008.
+The idea is to implemented all numerically intensive parts in Fortran, and expose the routines to Python (or Julia) through a library.

 Introduction
 ============